Welcome to Chip Check - brought to you by Fido.ie

 and review your dog's details and make your request for the official Certificate.

-This is because the regulations require that the certificate be a true record of what is in the computerised system, and therefore any changes need to be done via Fido staff.
+This is because the regulations require that the certificate be a true record of what is in the computerised system, and therefore any changes need to be managed carefully.

-You will still be able to update certain additional reunification details (e.g. third party phone number and temporary vacation addresses) using a new online service that comes with your Certificate.
+You will also be able to update certain additional reunification details (e.g. third party phone number and temporary vacation addresses) using the online service.

 Can I do all this online if my dog is already microchipped?